-About SaA Studio
+About our Design Studio

 SaA fosters a critical practice through built work.
 While some projects remain speculative, our focus is always on the promise of the constructed artifact as the most potent test of the full complexity of architecture.
 This focus on building requires us to be equally creative and strategic, drawing into our sphere of responsibility both more abstract explorations of movement, light, and space, as well as tangible forces that define architectural production today.